Q&A on Chase Ink Business Cash®Credit Card & Chase Ink Business Unlimited® Credit Card Increased Offers!

 I previously had an Ink Cash/Unlimited, but I never earned a welcome bonus.
 Can I qualify?

 Yes.
-As long you have not received the welcome bonus within the past 24 months, you can qualify.
+As long as you have not received the welcome bonus in the past, you can qualify.

 Is it helpful if I use Travel Freely’s link?